JimWas/Twitch-Viewbot-Proxy/README.md

 **Referral link for discount — it costs you nothing and we both get a discount: https://www.webshare.io/?referral_code=elgz3qlqssvs**

+Proxy Format
+This format for http
+IP:port:user:password

+And this format for socks5
+username:password@IP:port

 Please note: This is a work-in-progress and things change every day.
 Results are not guaranteed.

 ⚠ Disclaimer